vladdoster/open-issues-finder/README.md

 python3 open-issue-finder
 ```

-3. If no email credentials supplied, projects are logged to stdout and a .txt file is written with name of `open-issue-projects.txt`.
+3. If no email credentials are supplied, projects are logged to stdout, and a .txt file is written with the name of `open-issue-projects.txt`.
-   If email credentials supplied, look in your email for a list of potential projects looking for contributors!
+   If email credentials are supplied, look in your email for a list of potential projects looking for contributors!

 ## Run on a schedule

-1. Make script executable:
+1. Make the script executable:

 ```bash
 chmod +x open-issues-finder
 ```

-2. Copy to desired host location:
+2. Copy to the desired host location:
-   **Note**: `open-issues-finder` and `config.ini` should be in same directory.
+   **Note**: `open-issues-finder` and `config.ini` should be in the same directory.
-   **Sys-Admins** would say it should be placed in `/usr/bin`, but I prefer `$HOME/.local/bin/`.
-It really comes down to preference.
+   **Sys-Admins would place it in `/usr/bin`, but I prefer `$HOME/.local/bin/`.
+It comes down to preference.

 ```bash
 cp open-issues-finder config.ini $HOME/.local